TABLE OF CONTENTS

 Processors do not all use the same pricing model, either.
 The top four credit card providers release their credit card processing fees annually.
 For example, Visa has their interchange fees posted online for every merchant and customer to see.
 While a merchant cannot negotiate the interchange rates with the bank or the credit card company, they can negotiate some of the processor’s fees.
 In order to negotiate effectively with a processing company you will first need to understand how they assess merchant account fees.

 How the Payment Processor Determines Credit Card Processing Fees

 Each credit card processor assesses accounts differently based on the type of business and processing history.
 The average credit card processing fees a merchant pays will actually vary.
 There are many factors that go into determining the credit card processing fees for a merchant.

-- Credit Card Company – Often labeled the “issuer” because it is a financial institution (i.e. banks and credit unions) who issues the credit card.
+- Credit Card Company: Often called the “issuer” because it’s the entity that issues the credit card.
 Examples include Citibank, Chase, Capital One, Wells Fargo, and Bank of America.

 - Credit Card Network – These companies are partners of the credit card companies.
 The most widely known are Visa and Mastercard.

-- Payment Processor – The company that carries out credit card transactions and ensures that it is processed securely.
+- Payment Processor – The company that securely carries out a merchant’s credit card transactions.

 Each of these parties determines the transaction fees that they will charge for their involvement in a credit card transaction.

 Credit Card Processing Pricing Types that Determine Fees